abrennec/sose20_cc2/readme.md

 * An application sketch that can be build, launched, and run
 * Engineering effort, clarity of code organization and comprehensibility (i.e., code quality)
-* Technical and creative reflection (final exercise)
+* Technical and creative reflection (esp. final exercise)

 ---